ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

 = Can I use this plugin on my language? =
 Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
-The .pot file is included and placed in "languages" folder.
+The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
-Just send the translation files (*.po, *.mo) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.
+Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

 = Where to report bug if found? =
-Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-rss-feed-icon-for-specificfeeds-com.html) and report.
+Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/rss-feed-icon-for-specificfeedscom) and report.

 = Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-rss-feed-icon-for-specificfeeds-com.html) and share.